Health & Safety

 - Surfaces will be cleaned with extreme frequency throughout the day, while we’ll also be reducing entrances at each location to one.
 A member of staff will be stationed to ensure social distancing is observed and the doors are frequently cleaned.

-- We will be limiting the capacity of our stores to 25%.
+- Capacity is limited to 50% in each of our stores.
 We are fortunate to have large stores in Texas, so this ought to feel particularly open and freeing.
 Nonetheless, we’ve also modified the layout of both locations to maximize open spaces and avoid any bottlenecks.

-- We will be introducing in-store signage and vinyls to promote social distancing throughout the stores.
+- We've introduced in-store signage and vinyls to promote social distancing throughout the stores.

 - We are allowing apparel and footwear try-ons, but all returned or tried on items will be quarantined for a minimum of 24-48 hours after the fact for the safety of the next customer.